MSWagner/LongPressTableViewReordering/README.md

 ## What is this?

-LongPressTableViewReordering is a Swift library, that lets you reorder cells in a UITableView by long pressing any cell in the table view.

-## Acknowledgement

-This project is a Swift adaption of the original obj-c approach posted by Soheil Ahzarpour on raywenderlich.com, March 24, 2014:
+`LongPressTableViewReordering` is a Swift library that lets users long press to reorder cells in a table view.
+It is a Swift adaption of this original Objective-C approach, posted on March 24, 2014:

 [Read the original post](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture)

-I will add more features to this lib if I need more in my own projects, but wherever the project goes, it wouldn't have existed without Soheil.
+I will add more features to this lib if I need more in my own projects.

 ## How does it work?

-To add long press reorder functionality to a table view, make the data source implement the LongPressTableViewReorderer protocol as well.
-The protocol (due to Swift limitations) must be a bit tweaked to work, but it is fairly straightforward.
+To add long press reorder functionality to a table view, make the data source implement `LongPressTableViewReorderer`, then do the following:

 First, the protocol requires two backing fields.
-Just declare them and leave them without an initial value.
-You will never use the properties yourself, but the protocol extension will use them under the hood.
+Just declare them and leave them without initial values.
+You will never use these properties yourself, but the reorderer will use them under the hood.

-Second, call the `enableLongPressReorderingForTableView(...)` function to enable long press reordering.
-Since a protocol extension cannot set a target action, you must inject a gesture listener function as use it to call `longPressReorderGestureChanged(...)` from your class.
+Now you can call `enableLongPressReorderingForTableView` to let a user reorder cells with a long press.
+Since a protocol extension cannot set target actions, you must inject a gesture listener that is responsible to call `longPressReorderGestureChanged` from your class.

 If you know a better way to achieve the same result, feel free to help.